NOTE: These are revised to bring TSC & SSSC into alignment, issued Jan 2020

 Commercial shipping in the Fairway must not be obstructed under any circumstances.

 Instructions from either a TSC or SSSC safety boat, or a ‘Red Seal’ safety boat must be obeyed at all times.
 An (IC) Flag F (red diamond on white flag) displayed by a safety boat means that boats must keep clear of the fairway and not pass in front of an approaching ship.
 Failure to do so shall result in disqualification by the Race Committee.

 If one competitor alters course to pass astern of a commercial vessel, all following competitors shall do likewise.
 Any competitor not observing this instruction may be disqualified by the Race Committee or after protest by another competitor.

 Unless specified in the Club’s Race Programme, the first race each Sunday will start at 2.00pm prompt with the second race to follow.

-All Wednesday Races will start at 7.00pm; except during the ‘Sunup-Sundown’ series at the beginning and end of the summer season, for which start times are specified in the program.
+The first start on a Wednesday will be at 7.00pm; except during the Wednesday evening ‘Sunup-Sundown’ series at the beginning and end of the summer season, for which start times are specified in the program.
 It is the responsibility of the Race Officer to determine if racing will take place.
-It is particularly important on Wednesdays to confirm in good time to TSC and SSSC that racing will start on time.
+It is particularly important on Wednesdays to confirm in good time to both TSC and SSSC that racing will start on time.